omrishalev22/docker-visualizer/README.md

 This package helps you visualize docker-compose files in as a simple graph.
-Docker-visalize offers both node implementation and CLI.
+Docker-visualizer offers both node implementation and CLI.

 Installation
 ------------